youroldmangaming/WayneBarnesBias/readme.md

 - **Losses and Draws**:
   - Barnes has **9 losses** and no draws, indicating that the matches he officiated were often decisive.
 In contrast, Joubert has only **1 loss** and **1 draw**, suggesting a more favorable performance in terms of match outcomes.

-- **Duration of Officiating**:
-  - The duration of officiating for each referee varies.
-For example, Nigel Owens officiated from **21st Jul 2007 to 26th Oct 2019**, while Barnes has been officiating since **8th Sep 2007** and continues to the present.

 ## Conclusion